 - 1. Delta Tools, Inc., markets a product that under some circumstances is capable of seriously injuring consumers.
 Does Delta owe an ethical duty to remove this product from the market, even if the injuries result only from misuse?
 Why or why not?
 Maybe.
 On the one hand, it is not the company's "fault" when a product is misused.
 Also, keeping the product on the market is not a violation of the law, and stopping sales would hurt profits.
-On the other hand, suspending sales could reduce suffering and could prevent negative publicity that might occur if sales continued. - 2.
+On the other hand, suspending sales could reduce suffering and could prevent negative publicity that might result if sales continued. - 2.
 Acme Corporation decides to respond to what it sees as a moral obligation to correct for past discrimination by adjusting pay differences among its employees.
-Does this raise an ethical conflict between Acme and its employees?
+Does this raise an ethical conflict between Acme's employees?
 Between Acme and its shareholders?
 Explain your answers.
-When a corporation decides to re-spond to what it sees as a moral obliga-tion to correct for past discrimination by adjusting pay differences among its em-ployees, an ethical conflict is raised be-tween the firm and its employees and between the firm and its shareholders.
-This dilemma arises directly out of the effect such a decision has on the firm's profits.
-If satisfying this obligation increases profitability, then the dilemma is easily resolved in favor of "doing the right thing."
+When a corporation decides to re-spond to what it sees as a moral obligation to correct for past discrimination by adjusting pay differences among its em-ployees, an ethical conflict is raised be-tween the firm and its employees and between the firm and its shareholders (not between the employees).
+This dilemma arises directly out of the effect of such a decision on the firm's profits.
+With respect to the employees and the shareholders, the firm arguably has an obligation to stay in business.
+If adjusting pay differences among employees increases profitability, then staying in business is not an issue, and the dilemma is easily resolved in favor of "doing the right thing."